raunelgarcia/front-end-framework/README.md

 Have a GitHub account with a Personal Access Token.

-IntelliJ Idea Community: https://www.jetbrains.com/idea/download/?section=windows (The one at the bottom of the page, not the Ultimade)
+IntelliJ Idea Community: https://www.jetbrains.com/idea/download/?section=windows (The one at the bottom of the page, not the Ultimate)

 Maven: https://maven.apache.org/download.cgi
 (Download the Binary zip archive)